chiarabuoncuore/abremipainters/sparql.md

 ### Responses:

-### 1. *CHATGPT*
+#### 1. _CHATGPT_

 ![chatquestion1](/abremipainters/assets/images/chatworkloc1.jpg)
 ![chatquestion2](/abremipainters/assets/images/chatworkloc2.jpg)
 ![chatquestion3](/abremipainters/assets/images/chatworkloc3.jpg)

-### 2. _GEMINI_
+#### 2. _GEMINI_

 ![geminiquestion](/abremipainters/assets/images/geminiworkloc.png)

-### 3. _MISTRAL AI_
+#### 3. _MISTRAL AI_

 ![mistralquestion](/abremipainters/assets/images/mistralworkloc.png)

 ### Commentary:

-In this last case, Gemini provided a less extensive answer than expected, confirming itself to be the most concise of the three LLMs in terms of responses given, regardless of the prompign technique used.
+In this last case, Gemini provided a less extensive answer than expected, confirming itself to be the most concise of the three LLMs in terms of responses given, regardless of the prompting technique used.
 ChatGPT and Mistral AI generated longer and exhaustive responses with detailed paragraphs outlining the various stages of the painters' life and career.

 ***